Admissions

 When are payments due?

-The family registration fee is due upon admittance to reserve the student's spot in classes as enrollment is offered on a first-come-first-served bases to admitted families.
-Registration fees (and enrollment forms) are due by June 15, 2021, for the 21–22 academic year.
-Late fees will be applied after that.
+The family registration fee reserves the student's spot in classes, as enrollment is offered on a first-come-first-served basis to admitted families.
+Registration fees (and enrollment forms) are due at time of class enrollment.

 For more information, please see our Enrollment page.